QuantumCoderrr/AutoSortify/README.md

 ---

 ## 📄 Logs
-All operations are saved in autosortify.log with timestamps, success/failure, and file movements.
+- Logs are saved in: ~/AutoSortify/autosortify.log
+- Summary is saved as: ~/AutoSortify/summary.txt